Leadership Skills Put to the Test

 How can leaders prepare for such scenarios?
 How can your business pressure-test its leaders in a safe environment?

-Earth-to-Mars is a two-player virtual reality simulator designed to develop critical thinking, agility and self-awareness in a mission-critical scenario, enabling participants to reflect on and build the leadership skills that will help better prepare both themselves and their team in an ever-changing and unfamiliar world.
+Earth-to-Mars is a two-player award-winning virtual reality simulator for leadership designed to develop critical thinking, agility and self-awareness in a mission-critical scenario, enabling participants to reflect on and build the leadership skills that will help better prepare both themselves and their team in an ever-changing and unfamiliar world.

 Using virtual reality technology and pedagogically constructed game-play, Earth-to-Mars allows the players to discover and self-identify their weak spots, empowering them to assess and strengthen their core capabilities in communication, negotiation, agility, resilience, empathy and metacognition.